Hurado/portfolio-site/README.md

-Click below for preview application # https://portfolio-site-git-github-pages-hurado.vercel.app/
+Click there for preview application => https://portfolio-site-git-github-pages-hurado.vercel.app/

 #